Complaints and Remedy Policy 2024 - 2027

 7.22 Any extensions are in line with the “comply or explain” principles set out in the Code and clearly communicated to the complainant.

-8. Exclusions and time frames
+8. Exclusions and timeframes

 8.1 A complaint must be made within 12 months of the issue occurring, or the customer becoming aware of the issue.
-Discretion will be applied where there is good reason to consider a complaint out of this timescale.
+Discretion may be applied where there is good reason to consider a complaint out of this timescale.

-8.2 If we decide not to accept a complaint, this will be explained to the customer along with contact details for the relevant ombudsman.
+8.2 If we decide not to accept a complaint, this will be explained to the customer along with contact details for the relevant Ombudsman.
 Each complaint is reviewed on its own merit.

-- Anonymous complaints
+- Anonymous complaints,

-- A complaint that has already been fully investigated in line with this policy
+- A complaint that has already been fully investigated in line with this policy,

 8.4 Requests from Members of Parliament and Councillors will be addressed as part of a separate policy.
 Where it is clear the request relates to a complaint, we will contact the customer and ask if they wish this to be considered as an official complaint alongside the enquiry.